Your Guide to Studying in China as a Foreigner

 Factors to Consider

-- Language: obviously, China speaks Chinese.
+- Language: China speaks Chinese (unsurprisingly).
 Though many universities offer English-taught degrees open to international students, knowing a minimal level of Mandarin would help you out greatly.
 Even so, cities such as Beijing, Shanghai, Guangzhou, and Shenzhen are very globalized.
 Not knowing Mandarin isn’t that big of an issue; you’ll get around just fine.
-Still, consider it makes your life infinitely easier, and generally better, knowing the langauge.
+Still, Consider taking language courses before leaving and practicing as much as possible while in China.
 Also ask yourself, are you open to living somewhere with a foreign culture?

 - Qualifications: some universities require prospective students to take an entrance exam, but many do not.
 It really depends on where you want to go.
 Though some well-known universities require students to take an entrance exam (similar to Oxbridge), many also do not.
 Policies differ by university.